eric0000567/golang_test/README.md

 # golang_test

 This's an easy toll system.
-This package is divided into consumer, project and cashier
+This package is divided into consumer, project and cashier.

+## Describe
+Consumers have two payment methods: coins and points Consumers can select projects and add to shopping cart

 ## How to use
 ##### 1. Create project, consumer and cashier